 SAP’s Data Intelligence’s self-service data preparation allows you with simple guided user interface interaction to shape, harmonize, and enrich your data.
 You can perform column actions, derive new information, harmonize disparate sources, merge or combine multiple datasets.
 And all the actions are recorded in a recipe which can be edited as needed.

 SAP Data Intelligence also includes a data catalog which automatically identifies the content such as the data types or personal information.
 The solution automatically tags the information for the content types when the metadata is extracted.
 Graph engines can be used to identify and integrate connected data.
 Graph is the fastest way to connect data, especially when dealing with complex or large volumes of disparate data.
 Without graph, it can take longer to connect data to support dynamic integration and orchestration.

 SAP HANA (including SAP HANA Cloud) also brings unique capabilities to data fabric solutions.
 SAP HANA offers built-in functionality to virtualize access to data within the enterprise in order to deliver unprecedented information agility.
 With smart data access, you can federate queries to external data sources, such as other databases, Web services, files, Apache Hadoop, and Apache Spark, to perform queries without costly data movement.

-When you need to move data in batch or real time, smart data integration helps you do so to support informed decision-making with complete visibility.
-And with smart data quality, you can parse, standardize, and validate attributes such as name and address; perform geocoding; and identify duplicates and relationships between entities.
+When you need to move data in batch or real time, SAP HANA smart data integration helps you do so to support informed decision-making with complete visibility.
+And with SAP HANA smart data quality, you can parse, standardize, and validate attributes such as name and address; perform geocoding; and identify duplicates and relationships between entities.